 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The D750 is a recent model that features in the current product line-up of Nikon.
 In contrast, the 1Ds Mark III has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1Ds Mark III was succeeded by the Canon 1DX.

 Review summary: Canon 1Ds Mark III vs Nikon D750

-So what is the bottom line?
-Is there a clear favorite between the Canon 1Ds Mark III and the Nikon D750?
+So what conclusions can be drawn?
+Which of the two cameras – the Canon 1Ds Mark III or the Nikon D750 – has the upper hand?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS-1Ds Mark III:

 - Faster shutter: Has higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.

 - More portrait friendly: Features an integrated vertical grip for easier portrait shooting.